SmrutiSikha/SmrutiSikha/README.md

 <br>

-- 🔭 I’m currently pursuing BTECH in Electrical Engineering at NIT Rourkela
+- 🔭 I completed my BTECH in Electrical Engineering at NIT Rourkela
 - 👨🏽‍💻 Currently working, learning and growing my skillset in Web Development, deep learning, data structures and algorithms.
 - 🤝 Open for collaborations in web development projects.
 - 😊 Willing to contribute in open source development projects.